 A thrilling spiritual biography—or rather, three in one—Sons of the Buddha is an excellently written, transcendent account of an all-but-lost Thailand and the early lives of three of its most prominent Buddhist teachers.

-Filled with lively anecdotes and illustrations, Sons of the Buddha tells the early life stories of three master Buddhist preachers from Thailand, each of whom also has followings in North America.
+Filled with lively anecdotes and illustrations, Sons of the Buddha tells the early life stories of three master Buddhist preachers from Thailand.
 Ajahn Buddhadasa (1906-93), Ajahn Panya (b.
 1911), and Ajahn Jumnien (b.
 1936), all monks and abbots of monasteries, have been highly influential in Thai society and tireless in their work and teaching.